-Over the last 12 months we have been devastated to hear the many instances where culturally diverse artists have been treated with prejudice due to the colour of their skin.
-We have taken this time to protest, to heal and to plan.
+We have been devastated to hear the many instances where culturally diverse artists have been treated with prejudice due to the colour of their skin.
+We have taken this time to consider, to protest, to heal and to plan.
 Through partnerships, by securing funding, and by placing inclusivity as one of the core pillars of Movema’s mission.

-Check out our programmes Wildfire Rising and Making Moves, two investment and training programmes part of our Movema Promise.
+We have developed investment and training programmes Wildfire Rising and Making Moves, as part of our Movema Promise.

 Equality, Diversity and Inclusion Statement